-When it is necessary to buffer or apply a gain to the incoming analog signal, it is possible to combine single-ended operational amplifiers with an RF transformer, or to use a differential input/output amplifier without a transformer, to drive the input of the ADS5521.
-Texas Instruments offers a wide selection of single-ended operational amplifiers (including the THS3201, THS3202, OPA695, and OPA847) that can be selected depending on the application.
+When it is necessary to buffer or apply a gain to the incoming analog signal, it is possible to combine single-ended operational amplifiers with an RF transformer, or to use a differential input/output amplifier without a transformer, to drive the input of the ADS5541.
+Texas Instruments offers a wide selection of single-ended operational amplifiers (including the THS3201, THS3202, OPA847, and OPA695) that can be selected depending on the application.
 An RF gain block amplifier, such as Texas Instruments THS9001, can also be used with an RF transformer for high input frequency applications.
-The THS4503 is a recommended differential input/output amplifier.
-Table 5 lists the recommended amplifiers.
+The THS4503 is a recommended differential input/output amplifiers.